maxim2266/smap/README.md

 in the map).
 This is a tricky one.
 It is based on the observation that on most mainstream platforms when compiled for default memory model and with default linker script, the memory allocator returns pointers with only 6 bytes representing the actual address, leaving the upper two bytes essentially unused.
-Allocating entries with 8 bytes alignment gives another 3 bits, so that one 8 byte value can store a pointer _and_ 19 bits of hash, thus reducing the memory occupied by the slots array, also improving cache locality.
-This may or may not work in your particular set-up, so please check before using this software.
+This, and also allocating entries with 8 bytes alignment allowes for storing a pointer _and_ 19 bits of hash in one 8 byte memory location, thus reducing the memory occupied by the slots array, and improving cache locality.
+This optimisation may or may not work in your particular set-up, so please check before using this software.

 ### API